Auction prices that take your breath away

 Ms Kaplan said there was not a "one size fits all" model to explain different market flare-ups.
 But she did see an aesthetic commonality among many of the newly hot artists, who tend to depict things in the real world.

-"In general, tastes have shifted to a figural style," Ms Kaplan said, adding, "It's not just a pandemic phenomenon."
+"In general, tastes have shifted to a figural style," she said, adding, "It's not just a pandemic phenomenon."

 Ms Klein agreed, adding that the graphic painting style of Party and Curtiss had a wide appeal.
 And anyone who likes it can bid for it.

-"The auction system is very democratic, and if you have the money, you can pay to play," Ms Klein said, contrasting that with the galleries who develop and nurture artist careers.
+"The auction system is very democratic, and if you have the money, you can pay to play," she said, contrasting that with the galleries who develop and nurture artists' careers.
 They can be picky about whom they sell to, with an eye to placing an artist's work in a good collection.

 Galleries are very wary of the same phenomenon.
 Marc Payot, the president of Hauser & Wirth, said his role was partly to give "protection" to young artists; he has represented Party since 2019.

-"When the market of a younger artist goes sky-high at auction, and there's no institutional support for that person," Mr Payot said, referring to museum shows or collections, "there's a danger that it's just speculation".

-He added: "We hope that a market grows over the long term - but steadily."
+Referring to museum shows or collections, he said: "When the market of a younger artist goes sky-high at auction, and there's no institutional support for that person, there's a danger that it's just speculation.
+We hope that a market grows over the long term, but steadily."

 Some galleries have introduced contractual restrictions for buyers, to limit their ability to "flip" a work on the open market.
 They might require that the selling gallery be given the first crack at buying it back for a period of time.

-The players who often don't directly benefit from skyrocketing prices on the secondary market, like at auctions, are the artists themselves.
+The players who often do not directly benefit from skyrocketing prices on the secondary market, like at auctions, are the artists themselves.

 BT is now on Telegram!